shalamowww/Imp/README.md

 11. Bind a key for ``Sort imports`` command
 12. Find a Large Class with many messy imports
 13. Hit the key and enjoy the magic!

+## Settings
+Just run ``Imp`` from your Applications folder.
+No need in restarting Xcode to apply the changes!

+## How to uninstall
+1. Disable the extension in System Preferences
+2. Delete the App from Applications folder
+3. Feel sorry

+## Known limitations (objC)
+Imp doesn’t like messy code and may think that the first @implementation (or @interface, in case no implementation found) he founds is the class you are working with.
+Xcode doesn’t provide any information on the current file, so little fella has to guess it.
+It will affect the header which will (or will not) be popped to top with “own header on top” setting.

 ## Thank you
 For any questions or feedbacks, feel free to contact me directly via Telegram: @alexxxander